 Risk Factors for Back Injuries

 If you’re young and reasonably strong, you may feel invincible.
-It’s a common attitude in young adults —active men and women in their 20s and 30s — but it sets the stage for a careless back injury.
+It’s a typical attitude in young adults —active men and women in their 20s and 30s — but it sets the stage for a careless back injury.

 You may have a high risk of injuring your back or spine if you: